mmitropolitsky/SpringBootArchitecture/README.md

    </td>
    <td>A simple technical discussion.
 <p>
-Note: Apparently PR is interchangeably used with an issue in Github.
+Note: Apparently PR is interchangeably used with an issue in GitHub.
 <p>
 The interesting thing here is that team members merge suggestions from people, however, they might add some polishing to the PR (with consent from the author of the PR, of course).